 Upgrading the ventilation can be done quickly during the remodeling process.
 Check the airflow rating of a fan before you purchase it.

-The airflow rating is measured in cubic feet per minute (CFM).
-A good fan must have a rating of at least one CFM foot for each square foot of floor space.
+The airflow rating, measured in cubic feet per minute (CFM), is a critical factor.
+A quality fan should have a rating of at least one CFM per square foot of floor space.

-This means that if your bathroom is 50 square feet in size or smaller, you will need a 50-CFM fan.
-So a more oversized bathroom will require more than one fan.
+For instance, if your bathroom is 50 square feet or smaller, a 50-CFM fan is sufficient.
+However, larger bathrooms may necessitate the use of more than one fan.

 Conclusion